-The ADuC834 integrates a complete hardware Serial Peripheral Interface (SPI) interface on-chip.
-SPI is an industry-standard synchronous serial interface that allows eight bits of data to be synchronously transmitted and received simultaneously, i.e., full duplex.
-It should be noted that the SPI pins SCLOCK and MOSI are multiplexed with the IC pins SCLOCK and SDATA.
+The ADuC836 integrates a complete hardware Serial Peripheral Interface (SPI) interface on-chip.
+SPI is an industry-standard synchronous serial interface that allows eight bits of data to be synchronously transmitted and received simultaneously, i.e., fullduplex.
+It should be noted that the SPI pins SCLOCK and MOSI are multiplexed with the I2C pins SCLOCK and SDATA.
 The pins are controlled via the I2CCON SFR only if SPE is clear.
-SPI can be configured for master or slave operation and typically consists of four pins, namely:
+SPI can be configured for master or slave operation and typically consists of four pins: